Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Main Results

-In this section, we give precise definitions of strip domains (also called ``double-sided trapezoid domains''), and state our main results on the concentration of height functions for lozenge tilings of strip domains.
-These domains are different from the ones considered in earlier works, such as \cite{ARS,AURTPF,UEFDIPS}, since they will accomodate non-frozen boundary conditions along both their north and south edges (instead of only their south ones).
+In this section, we give precise definitions of strip domains (also called ``double-sided trapezoid domains'').
+These domains are different from the ones considered in earlier works, such as \cite{ARS,AURTPF,UEFDIPS}, since they will accommodate non-frozen boundary conditions along both their north and south edges (instead of only their south ones).